Rivets vs. Welding: The Great Metal Joining Debate

 Diving into Welding: The Basics

-Welding, unlike riveting, is a fusion process where the primary materials are melted and typically mixed with a filler material to form a joint.
-The resulting bond, when done correctly, often boasts strength that’s comparable, if not superior, to the material it binds.
+Welding, unlike riveting, is a fusion process in which the primary materials are melted and typically mixed with a filler material to form a joint.
+When done correctly, the resulting bond often boasts strength comparable, if not superior, to the material it binds.
 With its origins believed to date back to ancient civilizations, welding has been the adhesive backbone for everything from medieval weapons to modern skyscrapers.

 Welding is the technique of joining metals (or thermoplastics) by melting their edges and introducing a filler material, which, upon cooling, forms a robust bond between the base materials.
 The process involves using a power source to produce sufficient heat.